timfjord/AnyTest/README.md

 - `terminus`
 - `console`

-The default runner is `command`.
+The default runner is the `command`.
 It uses the built-in Sublime `exec` command(the command can be configured) to run the test command.
 The `command` runner is a bit limited so it is recommended to install [Terminus](https://github.com/randy3k/Terminus) package and use the `terminus` runner instead.

 The `console` runner is mostly used for testing/debugging as its main purpose is to output the test command and metadata to the console.